CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

 * The API is built with `Mojolicious`.
 * The public REST contract uses a single `POST /api` endpoint.
 * `/api` receives a JSON object with explicit `conversion`, `input`, `output`, and `options` sections.
-* Incoming request bodies are validated against [OpenAPI schema](./openapi.json), but only at the payload-shape level.
+* Incoming request bodies are validated against the [OpenAPI schema](./openapi.json) and a public field allowlist.
 * The conversion logic still runs in `Convert::Pheno`; this wrapper only exposes it over an HTTP(S) endpoint.

+The HTTP API accepts in-memory data under `input.data`.
+It deliberately rejects host filesystem options such as `in_file`, `out_file`, `mapping_file`, and `path_to_ohdsi_db`.
+BFF, PXF, openEHR, and already-transposed OMOP payloads can be sent over HTTP; file-based CSV, REDCap, and CDISC-ODM routes should use the CLI or module interface.

 ## Installation